Görres Society: History

-The Görres Society was founded on 25 January 1876 in Koblenz by Catholic scientists and writers as the Görres-Gesellschaft zur Pflege der katholischen Wissenschaften (Görres Society for the Cultivation of Catholic Sciences) in honour of Joseph Görres to advance Roman Catholic studies.
-Co-founder, initiator and first president was Georg von Hertling, the later Reich chancellor of Germany.
+The Görres Society was founded on 25 January 1876 in Koblenz by Catholic scientists and writers as the Görres-Gesellschaft zur Pflege der katholischen Wissenschaften (Görres Society for the Cultivation of Catholic Sciences) in honour of Joseph Görres to advance Catholic studies.
+Its co-founder, initiator and first president was Georg von Hertling, who was later Reich Chancellor of Germany.

-It was dissolved by the Nazis in 1941, and founded anew in 1948 in Cologne.
+It was dissolved by the Nazis in 1941 and founded anew in 1948 in Cologne.